 Malawi

-• 46% of the population have access to a formal health facility (UNICEF, Malawi factsheet)
+• 50% of the population have insufficient healthcare access

 What is happening in Malawi?

-Malawi is among the poorest countries in the world and is vulnerable to weather-related disasters, including droughts, floods and cyclones.
-High dependence on agriculture exacerbates the impact of climate shocks, which contribute to failing harvests.
+Malawi is among the poorest countries in the world, vulnerable to weather-related disasters, including droughts, floods and cyclones, such as Tropical Cyclone Freddy in 2023 and an El Niño event in 2023/24.
+Its high dependence on agriculture exacerbates the impact of climate shocks, which contribute to failing harvests.
+As a result, over 5.7 million people are facing acute food insecurity, increasing the number of children wasting and those experiencing nutrient deficiencies.

 What’s the health situation?

-Malawi has the lowest ranking health system of any country not affected by a civil war.
+Malawi has the lowest-ranking health system of any country not affected by a civil war.
 It even has a worse system than many war-torn countries.
-Most hospitals in the country don’t have a pharmacist.
-There are only around 200 pharmacists in the entire country.
-Poor transport infrastructure deters many from accessing the healthcare they need.
+Most hospitals in the country don’t have pharmacists, with just 200 pharmacists in the entire country.
+There are only 0.54 doctors per 10,000 people compared to 33 doctors per 10,000 in the UK.
+Poor transport infrastructure deters many patients from accessing the healthcare they need.

 Sub Image